 Machine learning is what powers the optimization score and facilitates the personalized recommendations.
 Google analyzes your ads and your conversion data to identify what’s performing best.
 From there, it creates variations and suggests improvements for you to try out.

 This process happens continuously: variations are tested, the results are processed to determine best performers, and new variations are recommended based on what’s working.

 Next, we will explore how to use these recommendations to drive conversion.

-How to Drive Conversion with Google Ads Suggestions
+How to drive conversion with Google Ads recommendations

 Advertisers care A LOT about conversion, as they should!
 After all, that’s why most ads exist in the first place!
-For that reason, most Google Ads suggestions are geared toward improving CTR.
+For that reason, many Google Ads recommendations are geared toward improving CTR.

 That’s because Google knows that the critical step between digital advertisements and conversion is actually CLICKING on the ad.
 Higher CTR typically translates to a higher conversion rate.

-Google Ads suggestions fall into four main categories:
+Google Ads recommendations fall into four main categories: